AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/filter-search-in-board.md

 >[!NOTE]
 >
->The updated filters are available only via the early feature opt-in.
+>The updated filter panel is available only via the early feature opt-in.
 For details, see [Early feature opt-in for Adobe Workfront Boards](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).

 ## Access requirements